department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-mail">Can I apply to add a child or spouse as a dependent by mail or fax?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-mail">Can I file a claim for additional disability compensation for a child or spouse by mail or fax?</button>
 <div id="questions-apply-mail" class="usa-accordion-content">

 Yes, but we encourage you to apply online.
 The online application is simple, and you can upload your supporting documents to your application.

-When you file your claim online, you can also save the day you start your claim as the effective benefit start date.
-This means that if we decide you’re eligible for a higher compensation rate, we’ll pay you back to this date.
+When you file your claim online, we also recognize the day you start the online claim process as the date VA received your claim.
+This means that if we decide you’re eligible for additional disability compensation, we’ll pay you back to this date.

 **If you can’t, or don’t want to apply online, you can apply by mail or fax using the forms below:**

-- **To add a dependent spouse or a child under 18 years of age**, fill out a Declaration of Status of Dependents (VA Form 21-686c). <br>
+- **To file a claim for additional disability compensation for a spouse or a child under 18 years of age**, fill out a Declaration of Status of Dependents (VA Form 21-686c). <br>
 [Download VA Form 21-686c](https://www.vba.va.gov/pubs/forms/VBA-21-686C-ARE.pdf).

-- **To add a dependent child who’s between 18 and 23 years old and attending school full time**, you’ll need to fill out both VA Form 21-686c and a Request for Approval of School Attendance (VA Form 21-674). <br>
+- **To file a claim for additional disability compensation for a child who’s between 18 and 23 years old and attending school full time**, you’ll need to fill out both VA Form 21-686c and a Request for Approval of School Attendance (VA Form 21-674). <br>
 [Download VA Form 21-686c](https://www.vba.va.gov/pubs/forms/VBA-21-686C-ARE.pdf). <br>
 [Download VA Form 21-674](https://www.vba.va.gov/pubs/forms/VBA-21-674-ARE.pdf).

-- **To add a dependent parent**, you’ll need to fill out a Statement of Dependency of Parent(s) (VA Form 21-509). <br>
+- **To file a claim for additional disability compensation for a dependent parent**, you’ll need to fill out a Statement of Dependency of Parent(s) (VA Form 21-509). <br>
 [Download VA Form 21-509](https://www.vba.va.gov/pubs/forms/VBA-21-509-ARE.pdf).

 **Mail your completed form(s) to:**